ludwig-v/wireless-carplay-dongle-reverse-engineering/Updater-App.md

 These are some notes about the web app hosted at 192.168.50.2 by the dongle.

-## Running on a Mac

-Plug the dongle into your Mac.
-Also connect an iPhone using USB and connect to its Personal Hotspot.

-Go to the Mac's System Preferences > Network > iPhone USB and uncheck 'Disable unless needed'.

-Connect to the dongle's WiFi and open 192.168.50.2; not everything will work but its a decent start.

 ## Findings

 JavaScript is compiled using Webpack (no surprise).
 From `2020.10.28` to `2021.03.06`, it seems like the developers have added a few modern ES features like `let` and `fetch`.